Teaching in Turbulent Contexts Resource Guide

 Principle 3: Assume that students hold a wide range of identities, experiences, and histories.

-• Consider the beliefs they have around who our students are and how their experiences do or don’t align with our own with reflective questions from the Introduction to Inclusive Teaching page
+• Consider the beliefs you have around who our students are and how their experiences do or don’t align with your own.
+Reflective questions like those in the Introduction to Inclusive Teaching page can be useful for some of us.

 Principle 4: Teach and invite complexity.